efrecon/machinery/README.md

 #### `-cluster`

 This options takes the path to a YAML definition for your cluster.
 The directory specified using this option will be the directory where the cache for the swarm token is searched for and stored in.
-It defaults to the file `cluster.yml` in the current directory.
+It defaults to the file `cluster.yml` in the current directory, when present, or the only file ending with `.yml` and containing `#docker-machinery` as its first non-empty line.

 #### `-driver`